 The success of MGM’s Roman epic Quo Vadis (1951) steered the studio towards Shakespeare’s toga-and-sandal play Julius Caesar, and their instincts turned out to be right: Julius Caesar was well-received by both critics and audiences.
 This is definitely one of the smartest Shakespeare adaptations.
 The film looks beyond the specific politics of the era to focus on timeless themes of loyalty and honor.
 Every speech carries the necessary power, and the staging of the scenes is a masterclass in minimalism.

 In any event, Marlon Brando’s stunning performance as Mark Anthony overrides the movie’s few flaws.
 Julius Caesar was a game-changer for Brando.
-Despite being widely admired for playing inarticulate characters, most people thought Shakespeare was beyond the actor’s range.
+Because he was mostly known for playing inarticulate characters, most people thought Shakespeare was beyond the actor’s range.
 Brando proved naysayers wrong.
 His diction is perfect — it doesn’t even sound like his voice — and he definitely looks the part (a super-buffed Brando looks like one of Michelangelo’s statutes coming to life).

 James Mason (as Brutus) and John Gielgud (as Cassius) are the real stars of the movie.
 As you might expect from two British actors with substantial training in the works of Shakespeare, Mason and Gielgud are sensational.
 Louis Calhern is surprisingly commanding as the ill-fated Caesar.
 Edmond O’Brien (The Killers) is also superb as Casca.
 Greer Garson (Mrs. Miniver) and Deborah Kerr (The End of the Affair) appear briefly as Calpurnia (Caesar’s wife) and Portia (Brutus’s wife) respectively.